wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/mobile-services/mobile-services-dotnet-backend-windows-store-dotnet-leaderboard.md

 ## Create the project

-Launch Visual Studio and create a new ASP.NET Web Application project.
+Launch Visual Studio and create a new ASP.NET web site project.
 Name the project Leaderboard.

 ![][3]

-In Visual Studio 2013, the ASP.NET Web Application project includes a template for Azure Mobile Service.
+In Visual Studio 2013, the ASP.NET web site project includes a template for Azure Mobile Service.
 Select this template and click **OK**.

 ![][4]